-Producers such as Irving Materials Inc. (imi) in the U.S. midwest are already seeing the benefits. imi built a competitive advantage as an early adopter of sustainable concrete solutions like CarbonCure.
+Irving Materials Inc. (imi) is a great example of a producer that built a competitive advantage in the midwest by being an early adopter of sustainable concrete solutions.
 Following its launch, imi's green concrete led to a host of new business, including a 6,000 cubic yard pour for the Indiana University Purdue University.